 Subrecipient Contract Closeout (Infrastructure): The submission of the grant completion report.
+This phase is limited to and should not exceed 30 days.

 4.5.2 TIGR Project Schedule Entry

 - Navigate to the schedule in TIGR by clicking Project tab and select the dropdown to Edit the DRRP Project. - Scroll to the Project Schedule Section and click the "Add Project Schedule" button to add a new project phase.
 Select from the options described above for an infrastructure project.